astroDimitrios/git-novice/episodes/06-reverting-changes.md

 So `git revert` here is the same as `git restore -s [commit ID]`
 followed by `git commit -am Reverts: [commit]`.

+`git revert` undoes a whole commit whereas
+`git restore -s` can be used restore individual files.

 Below are the right steps and explanations for Ahmed to use `git revert`, what is the missing command?